hassan-sh/mongoose-pagination-helper/README.md

 # Mongoose Pagination Helper

 ## Description
 A simple and customizable pagination helper for Mongoose models.
-It offers easy-to-use methods for paginating database queries, along with utilities to get pagination metadata for UI/UX optimization.
+This package offers easy-to-use methods for paginating database queries, along with utilities to get pagination metadata for UI/UX optimization.
+It supports CommonJS, ES Modules, and TypeScript.

 ## Installation
 \`\`\`bash